delta6626/365-days-of-code/README.md

 - Day 117 ✅: Started building the Navbar for PartnerPair, ensuring responsiveness across all screens.
 - Day 118 ✅: Built a theme changer component for PartnerPair that remembers user preferences in local storage, along with additional UI tinkering
 - Day 119 ✅: Designed a minimalistic sign-up page UI for PartnerPair, set up Firebase, and created basic TypeScript user types for authentication
+- Day 120 ✅: Fixed UI issues in PartnerPair and started implementing state and logic for the sign-up page
 ---

 ## 📌 Notes